-I only insist that ripe bananas are used for this recipe ~ once the bananas begin to freckle and are soft to the touch, they're ready for the loaf.
-Please note that bananas which are completely black are unsuitable for this recipe as they make for a dense and gummy loaf.
+I only insist that ripe bananas are used for this recipe ~ once the bananas begin to freckle and are soft to the touch, they're ready for the loaf pan.
+I think bananas that are completely black are a bit unsuitable for this recipe.
+After some experimentation, I’ve learned that blackened bananas make for a gummy and dense bread.

 Jaan's Favorite Banana Bread with Grated Carrots

 3 ripe medium bananas (250g to 300g), mashed to a pulp with a fork

 ½ cup carrots (about one medium carrot), grated

 2 large eggs

 1 tsp pure vanilla extract